Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 PIVOT Yearwise_FreightQ0.Year;

-• Open the letter editing Form (Letter) in the design view, and create a Combo Box to display the Report Source Data Field Names, which the Users can reference and type correctly in the Body Text.
+3. Open the Mail editing Form (Letter) in design view, and create a Combo Box to display the Report Source Data Field Names, which the Users can reference and type correctly in the Body Text.
 See the image below:

 • Name = cboFields